abarreraaponte/deno-wasm/docs/pitch.md

 ## How it Works:

-1. **Foundation:** **EntropyDB** provides a robust, scalable database engine with essential transactional features.
+1. **Foundation:** **KitLedger** provides a robust, scalable database engine with essential transactional features.
 2. **Customization:** Companies build their specific business logic and processes on top of the foundation.
 3. **Integration:** Connect to other systems and data sources as needed.

 ## Call to Action:

 Join us in revolutionizing the way businesses build and manage their transactional systems.
-Become a partner or investor in **EntropyDB** and help shape the future of software.
+Become a partner or investor in **KitLedger** and help shape the future of software.